AmirMotefaker/Telecom-Customer-Churn-Prediction/README.md

-# Telecom-Customer-Churn-Prediction
+# Telecom Customer Churn Prediction
-Churn is a one of the biggest problem in the telecom industry.
+### Churn is a one of the biggest problem in the telecom industry.

+### I have explored the following classficiation techniques and compared their accuracy and other metrics such as:
+   - ROC-AUC score
+   - True Positive Rate and False Positive Rate